GlaivePro/php-sf/README.md

 to support PostGIS naming.
 If arguments are different, we should strive to support all cases.

+MySQL, MariaDB and SpatiaLite support would also be nice.

+However, at this point in time, this is not supposed to be a compatibility layer between the databases.
+If the same function does different things on different databases, we are not homogenizing the behaviour.
+We just let you call the function as is.

+A homogenization layer might be useful, but that's another step, after the raw builder.

 ### Roadmap

 - Document internals (class, trait & contract modelling; callFromMethod, wrap etc)